Suzy Klein

 Suzanne Rebecca Klein (born 1 April 1975) is a British writer and radio and television presenter, specialising in music and arts programmes.
 Since October 2021, she has held the post of Head of Arts and Classical Music TV for the BBC.

 Early years and education

+Klein's grandfather fled Nazi-occupied Hungary in 1939, settling in the United Kingdom.

 Klein was born in Marylebone, London, the eldest of four siblings, and grew up in Maida Vale, London.
 She attended South Hampstead High School before graduating with first-class honours in Music in 1996 from the University of Oxford.
 While there, she directed and produced short films and presented a weekly live arts show on the student radio station Oxygen FM.
 She gained a postgraduate diploma in broadcast journalism from City University London.